ChatGPT Plagiarism Detection 2026: Complete Guide

 Let me show you what I mean.
 Compare these two short passages on the same topic.

 Human-Written: “I tried the Walmart affiliate program last quarter.
 The commission structure is straightforward, but the real win was promoting their ‘Deals for Days’ event.
-My email list loved the specific discount codes I provided, which drove a 22% click-through rate.”
+My email list loved the specific discount codes I provided, which drove a 22% click-through rate in Google Analytics 4.”

 AI-Generated (& Potentially Plagiaristic): “The Walmart affiliate program is a beneficial way to earn revenue.
 It offers commissions on sales and is a popular choice for many marketers.
 Providing value to an audience is key to success in affiliate marketing.”